 Giant puffballs are aptly named.
 They are usually quite large, reaching soccer ball size or bigger.
-They usually have a circumference (distance around) of 4 to 30 inches, although larger ones are not uncommon.
+They usually have a circumference (the distance around) of 4 to 30 inches, although larger ones are not uncommon.

 Giant puffballs are white with firm white flesh inside.
-If they appear yellowish or brown is means that the mushroom is about to/has gone to spore, and is not edible anymore.
+If they appear yellowish or brown it means that the mushroom is about to/has gone to spore, and is not edible anymore.